-- The Fiddler Everywhere host and the client using the Fiddler Everywhere proxy must be on the same network.
+The Fiddler Everywhere host and the target using the Fiddler Everywhere proxy must be on the same network.

-- The Fiddler Everywhere host and the client using the Fiddler Everywhere proxy must be discoverable on the network.
+The Fiddler Everywhere host and the target using the Fiddler Everywhere proxy must be discoverable on the network.
 There must be no administrative limitations or security policies that prevent device discovery on the local network.

-If you can ping the Fiddler host from the client device and the other way around, that would indicate that both devices are "seeing" each other.
+If you can ping the Fiddler host from the target device and the other way around, that would indicate that both devices are "seeing" each other.

 Enable the remote connections of Fiddler Everywhere through Settings > Connections > Allow remote computers to connect.

 Check the local IP address of the Fiddler Everywhere application host.
 You can use the connection status on the lower right-hand side to obtain the host IP address.
-Alternatively, you can get the IP address while using ipconfig/ ifconfig (depending on the OS).
+Alternatively, you can obtain the host IP address while using a terminal command like ipconfig/ ifconfig (depending on the OS).

-On the target machine, go to the system proxy settings
+On the target machine, go to the operating system proxy settings.

 Enter the Fiddler Everywhere proxy port.
 By default, the port is 8866.